walwalwalides/MMP_Collection/MMP_Desktop/README.md

 **Authors:**  *WalWalWalides*
 ------

-- The Software offers a new Way for better Creating and editing WAV packages.
+`MMP` offers a new Way for better Creating and editing WAV packages.
 It's a good Tools for music Producent to store Big number of sound.All sounds in packages is divided in different categories,so the Producer can easy found the searching Sound.
 That means granting increased Productivity - That promises more and better Work in less Time.